Willicious/SuperLemmixEditor/README.txt

-NeoLemmix Editor
+SuperLemmix Editor by William James.

-by Stephan Neupert
+Based on NeoLemmix Editor by Stephan Neupert and Namida Verasche.

-This is an application to create new levels for NeoLemmix or modify old ones.
+This is an application to create new levels for SuperLemmix and NeoLemmix or modify old ones.

-Compile informations:
+Levels must be in .nxlv format and the Editor should be present in a Super/NeoLemmix installation folder with "styles", "sketches" and "levels" folder present.

+Compile information for the Editor:
-- Build "NLEditor.sln" (e.g. with Visual Studio 2015 or newer)
+- Build "NLEditor.sln" (e.g. with Visual Studio 2022 or newer)
-- The editor requires C# 6.0 (or newer)
+- The editor requires C# 7.0 (or newer)
 - There are no dependencies on external libraries

-To build on Linux, install Mono and run xbuild without any arguments.
-Note that the editor has several known graphic issues on Linux, though fixing them has currently low priority as the NeoLemmix player itself is Windows-only.

-Any bugs, feature requests and support issues are currently handled via the lemmings forums at www.lemmingsforums.net
+Any bugs, feature requests and support issues are currently handled via the Lemmings Forums at

+  www.lemmingsforums.net

-My nickname there is Nepster.
+Visit the SuperLemmix board there for more information.
+My nickname there is WillLem.

 Copyright: CC BY-NC 4.0 (2017)